 The University acknowledges that the previous practice of exceptional extensions to the terms of office of some former Governors undermines perceptions of the independence of the Governing Body.
 The extensions, in turn, point to a lack of succession planning for membership of the Governing Body.
 The University has developed a skills matrix for the Governing Body which will be reviewed on an annual basis.
 The recent recruitment exercise for Governors is also addressing succession planning, with the appointment of several individuals to key governance committees (e.g. Finance and Human Resources and the Audit Committees), this will also strengthen scrutiny and perceived and actual independence.

-The Executive Board has undertaken extensive engagement with staff and other stakeholders to identify their perspective on the changes required, with a firm commitment to deliver the agreed changes as a priority.
-More broadly, engagement with staff has been enhanced via regular communications from the Interim Vice-Chancellor, a series of ‘listening sessions’ for staff, the instigation of regular Vice-Chancellor surgeries also open to all staff, and the publishing of Executive Board minutes, with a clear commitment to maintain and enhance further communications with staff and students.
+The University Leadership Board has undertaken extensive engagement with staff and other stakeholders to identify their perspective on the changes required, with a firm commitment to deliver the agreed changes as a priority.
+More broadly, engagement with staff has been enhanced via regular communications from the Interim Vice-Chancellor, a series of ‘listening sessions’ for staff, the instigation of regular Vice-Chancellor surgeries also open to all staff, and the publishing of University Leadership Board minutes, with a clear commitment to maintain and enhance further communications with staff and students.